codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 JupyterLab Extensions
 ---------------------

 The following two features require JupyterLab.
-The Codio Certified Jupyter stacks based on Ubuntu 22.04 all utilize JupyterLab, and you should open JupyterLab (see above) to use all the features of the extensions.
+The Codio Certified Jupyter stacks based on Ubuntu 22.04 all come with JupyterLab pre-installed, so you can access these extension features immediately after opening JupyterLab.

-If you are using a custom stack you can check if JupyterLab is installed by running ``jupyter --version`` in the terminal.
+If you are using a custom stack, you can check if JupyterLab is installed by running ``jupyter --version`` in the terminal.
 If it is not installed, you will not be able to use these features.

 Virtual Coach and JupyterLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An extension will allow :ref:`Virtual Coach <virtual-coach>` to access the contents of your Jupyter notebook and detect errors when running Jupyter cells.
+An extension will allow :ref:`Virtual Coach <virtual-coach>` to access the contents of your Jupyter Notebook and detect errors when running Jupyter cells.
 This extension is already installed in all the Codio Certified Jupyter stacks.
 You can add the extension if you have your own custom Jupyter stack.

 Use the **Tools > Install Software** :ref:`(more information) <box_parts>` menu item to install the **Jupyter Codio Extension**.